 Explore Chinatown, Nob Hill, and North Beach on This Self-Guided Walking Tour

 Despite our famous hills and many microclimates, San Francisco is a city best explored on foot.
 If you're looking to explore some of San Francisco's most famous neighborhoods by pounding the pavement, try this self-guided itinerary from local authors Kristine Poggioli and Carolyn Eidson.
-What follows is a selection from their book, "Walking San Francisco's 49 Mile Scenic Drive", edited and condensed for our website.
+What follows is 1 of 17 walks from their book, "Walking San Francisco's 49 Mile Scenic Drive", edited and condensed for our website.
+This walk is also available via app to make your walking tour even easier.

 Explore Chinatown, Nob Hill, and North Beach